Cheating in bridge: Andrea Buratti and Massimo Lanzarotti, 2005: Accusation, disqualification, and expulsion

 In 2005, Italian professional players Andrea Buratti and Massimo Lanzarotti were playing the Israeli team in the Swiss-system qualifying section of the European Transnational Teams Championship in Tenerife and their team needed a convincing win into the knockouts.
 Early in the match, Ilan Bareket, 35, of the Israeli team, summoned an official and claimed that Lanzarotti as dummy had looked at Bareket's hand and had secretly conveyed information about the cards to Buratti with a finger signal.
+The incident is also known as "The Tenerife Affair".

-The crucial piece of information – that Bareket had three of the remaining four trumps – was allegedly given by Lanzarotti placing three fingers of his right hand over his left wrist as he rested his arms on the table.
-Buratti subsequently played "against the odds" – a risky course of action without knowing opponents' hands – and won, helping to provide his team with a 25-2 victory.
+The crucial piece of information — that Bareket had three of the remaining four trumps — was allegedly given by Lanzarotti placing three fingers of his right hand over his left wrist as he rested his arms on the table.
+Buratti subsequently played "against the odds" — a risky course of action without knowing opponents' hands — and won, helping to provide his team with a 25-2 victory.

 Before an appeals committee, Lanzarotti denied looking into Bareket's hand and said the sight in his left eye was so poor that he would not have been able to distinguish the red honors anyway.
 Buratti stated that the Israelis had asked a lot of questions, which made declarer think that the trumps were breaking badly.
 He continued that the first two boards had been bad and they needed a big victory, so he had intentionally played against the percentage.
 The appeals committee found declarer's explanations unconvincing and that his line of play had been influenced by dummy's behaviour.
 The committee ruled that Buratti and Lanzarotti were disqualified from the team event, and the match score was adjusted to 18-0 victory points in favor of the Israeli team.

-In November 2005, Buratti and Lanzarotti were expelled by ACBL.
+In November 2005, Buratti and Lanzarotti were expelled by the American Contract Bridge League (ACBL).
 In March 2011, the two applied to the ACBL for readmission but were denied.